Programmatic Access from R & Python

 asyncio.run(main())R — ellmer + mcptools

 mcptools is an MCP client for R that plugs MCP tools into ellmer chats.
-It speaks stdio, so we bridge to the remote HTTP server with mcp-remote (requires Node.js on PATH).
+Its client (mcp_tools()) speaks stdio only — direct HTTP-transport support was proposed in posit-dev/mcptools#88 but deliberately deferred (the maintainers still recommend mcp-remote).
+So we bridge to the remote HTTP server with mcp-remote (requires Node.js on PATH).

 library(mcptools)